 Anderson, E. F., 2008.
 On the definition of non-player character behaviour for real-time simulated virtual environments.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: